 - Check out the Conservation Blog for more news and reports from our community scientists!

 - For questions about monitoring with Nature Forward, email Gregg Trilling.
-For information about water quality monitoring in Northern Virginia, email Dan Schwartz with the Northern Virginia Soil and Water Conservation District.
+For information about water quality monitoring in Northern Virginia, email Ashley Palmer with the Northern Virginia Soil and Water Conservation District.

 - For information about the Chesapeake Monitoring Cooperative and bringing together volunteer data for government decision-making, click here.